Davidelanz/document_classificator/README.md

 ---

-In this repository, I built a classifier that takes a document image and/or text and predicts a certain class.
+In this repository, I built a Pytorch classifier for text documents.

 The model is trained on a small toy dataset based on the [RVL-CDIP Dataset](http://www.cs.cmu.edu/~aharley/rvl-cdip/).
 The dataset contains 100 documents of 4 classes:
 - “resumee”,